zaiisao/Documentation/en/Agora Platform/sdk_behaviors .md

         -  iOS or macOS: User A receives the `didRejoinChannel` callback.
         -   The Web: User A does not receive any callback.

-If user B does not receive any callback indicating that user A fails to reconnect, then user B does not receive a callback even if user A reconnects to the server.
+If user B does not receive any callback indicating that user A fails to reconnect, then user B does not receive any callback even if user A reconnects to the server.

 If user B previously receives a callback indicating that user A fails to reconnect to the server, then:
 -   Android, Windows, or Linux: User B receives the `onUserJoined` callback.